sparkfun/SparkFun_GNSSDO/README.md

-SparkPNT GNSSDO
+SparkPNT GNSSDO / GNSSDO+
 ========================================

 [![SparkPNT GNSSDO](https://cdn.sparkfun.com/r/600-600/assets/parts/2/7/2/0/7/26289-GNSS-Disciplined-Oscillator-Front-Lit.jpg)](https://www.sparkfun.com/sparkpnt-gnss-disciplined-oscillator.html)

 [*SparkPNT GNSSDO (GPS-26289)*](https://www.sparkfun.com/sparkpnt-gnss-disciplined-oscillator.html)

-Designed and manufactured in Boulder, Colorado, USA, the SparkPNT GNSS Disciplined Oscillator (GNSSDO) is the perfect solution for your high-precision timing needs.
-Based around the multi-constellation, multi-frequency, L5-ready mosaic-T from Septentrio, this is our most accurate GNSS timing product to date.
-It features a disciplined 10MHz Digitally-Controlled Temperature-Controlled Crystal Oscillator (DCTCXO).
+Designed and manufactured in Boulder, Colorado, USA, the SparkPNT GNSS Disciplined Oscillator (GNSSDO) and GNSS Disciplined Oscillator Plus (GNSSDO+) are the perfect solution for your high-precision timing needs.
+Based around the multi-constellation, multi-frequency, L5-ready mosaic-T from Septentrio, these are our most accurate GNSS timing products to date.
+They feature a disciplined 10MHz oscillator: Digitally-Controlled Temperature-Controlled Crystal Oscillator (DCTCXO) on the GNSSDO; Digitally-Controlled Double-Oven Crystal Oscillator (OCXO) on the GNSSDO+.
 The mosaic-T also has built-in on-module support for the Fugro AtomiChron L-band timing service.

-Under the hood, the GNSSDO is based on the mosaic-T GNSS module from Septentrio, plus the Espressif ESP32-WROVER processor (16MB flash, 8MB PSRAM).
+Under the hood, the GNSSDO and GNSDO+ are based on the mosaic-T GNSS module from Septentrio, plus the Espressif ESP32-WROVER processor (16MB flash, 8MB PSRAM).
 The mosaic-T has USB-C connectivity (with Ethernet-over-USB), multiple UARTs and supports full Ethernet connectivity.
 You can connect the mosaic-T directly to your Ethernet network - our product supports Power-over-Ethernet too.
-The ESP32 rides shotgun: disciplining the DCTCXO and controlling the OLED display.
+The ESP32 rides shotgun: disciplining the digitally-controlled oscillator and controlling the OLED display.
 Remote configuration is possible, the ESP32 console can be accessed via TCP.
-The GNSSDO has multiple power options including USB-C, PoE and 9V-36V DC, making it easy to connect it to a battery-backed supply.
+The GNSSDO and GNSSDO+ have multiple power options including USB-C, PoE and 9V-36V DC, making it easy to connect them to a battery-backed supply.

 RTK Not Supported
 --------------